It all started as a joke...and has grown to one of the most amazing community events in the region.

 Quickly a call was made to Strong Memorial in Rochester that initiated a helicopter flight to Rochester.
 The determination was that Dave had 90% blockage of the right coronary!
 The doctor told, the first and only, “Tyrtle Beach Jumper”, "you won't be jumping in the lake tomorrow"!

 After that close call…the status of Tyrtle Beach was up in the air.
 It had grown in popularity with the youth programs receiving significant funding.
 People were having fun with it.
 Dave Taylor Smith was now out of the picture with no more jumping in a cold lake in April (doctor’s orders).

 A meeting of a “brain trust” was needed.
 After some lengthy discussion among the “brains”, it was decided to have notable community members jump in the lake every year.
 The first one chosen (or should we say willing) was then Steuben County Sheriff Walt Delap.
 He successfully brought a whole new interest to the event.

 When it all started in 1992 nobody imagined Tyrtle Beach would be so successful.
-After 20 years more than $457,000 has been raised for youth programs.
+Over the 24 years, more than $575,000 has been raised for youth programs.

 Won't you join us for the 25th Anniversary of Tyrtle Beach?